 3.2 Was WebFreer always be so?

-As it turned out, the previous version of the browser WebFreer did not contain any malicious elements, namely – hidden cryptocurrency miners.
+As it turned out, the previous version of the browser WebFreer did not contain any malicious elements, namely – hidden coin miners.

 Together with you, we have found and analyzed the WebFreer browser, which is installed in a system along with malicious elements.
 They carry out crypto-currency mining causing harm to your system and computer.
 Your computer is busy solving the mining tasks.
 As a result, its performance and speed are reduced, and there may be a problem of a high noise level of cooling systems, overheating, and even breakdown of the computer.